susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 Yes, I know it's cheesy, but this is what I find makes the biggest difference between me completing a project or not.

 When I was developing a video game, I could be thinking about "what is most popular; what sells?" and try to make a multi-player battle royale first person shooter.
-(Mashups of genres popular with the general public, as well as a buzzword.)
+(Mashups of genres popular with the general public.)

 Well, if I had only considered external factors such as buzzwords (or "employability"), I would have been doing a side project so generic and boring to me, I would probably be miserable and start finding excuses to stop.
 But if you don't carry it to completion, you wouldn't be able to demonstrate your **[skillset wishlist]**, which you wanted to learn because of **[your reason of doing a data science side project]**!